FelSiq/noise-detection-on-cancer-dataset/README.md

 Will may find all these filters, alongside all relevant information about then, at https://CRAN.R-project.org/package=NoiseFiltersR.

 - AENN ('All-k Edited Nearest Neighbors')
-- INFCC ('Iterative Noise Filter based on the Fusion of Classifiers')
+- INFFC ('Iterative Noise Filter based on the Fusion of Classifiers')
 - HARF ('High Agreement Random Forest')
 - ENG ('Editing with Nearest Graphs')